briangu/memblast/examples/README.md

 ## Benchmark example

 The [benchmark/](benchmark/) directory measures update throughput for different matrix sizes.
-Start the benchmark server first; it begins sending updates when a client subscribes via the async `on_connect` callback set in `memblast.start()`.
-Both scripts accept a comma-separated list of sizes and the number of updates to send for each size.
-The server reuses the same port for each size sequentially:
+Start the server and then run the client.
+The client subscribes to all sizes over a single connection and the server runs each benchmark sequentially, publishing its experiment name through metadata.
+Both scripts accept a comma-separated list of sizes and the number of updates to send for each size:

 ```bash
 python examples/benchmark/benchmark_server.py --listen 0.0.0.0:7040 --sizes 128,256 --updates 1000